Signalling theory: Costly signalling in hunting

 The Hadza people of Tanzania also share food, possibly to gain in reputation.
 Hunters cannot be sharing meat mainly to provision their families or to gain reciprocal benefits, as teenage boys often give away their meat even though they do not yet have wives or children, so costly signalling of their qualities is the likely explanation.
 These qualities include good eyesight, coordination, strength, knowledge, endurance, or bravery.
 Hadza hunters more often pair with highly fertile, hard-working wives than non-hunters.
 A woman benefits from mating with a man who possesses such qualities as her children will most likely inherit qualities that increase fitness and survivorship.
 She may also benefit from her husband's high social status.
 Thus, hunting is an honest and costly signal of phenotypic quality.
-Frank W. Marlowe’s The Hadza: Hunter-Gatherers of Tanzania showed that this data confirms that this is also true within the Hazda, based on the documentation on the !Kung, in Megan Biesele’s book about !Kung folklore called Women Like Meat.

 Among the men of Ifaluk atoll, costly signalling theory can also explain why men torch fish.
 Torch fishing is a ritualized method of fishing on Ifaluk whereby men use torches made from dried coconut fronds to catch large dog-toothed tuna.
 Preparation for torch fishing requires significant time investments and involves a great deal of organization.
 Due to the time and energetic costs of preparation, torch fishing results in net caloric losses for fishers.
 Therefore, torch fishing is a handicap that serves to signal men's productivity.
 Torch fishing is the most advertised fishing occupation on Ifaluk.
 Women and others usually spend time observing the canoes as they sail beyond the reef.
-Also, local rituals help to broadcast information about which fishers are successful and enhance fishers’ reputations during the torch fishing season.
+Also, local rituals help to broadcast information about which fishers are successful and enhance fishers' reputations during the torch fishing season.
 Several ritual behaviors and dietary constraints clearly distinguish torch fishers from other men.
 First, males are only permitted to torch fish if they participate on the first day of the fishing season.
 The community is well informed as to who participates on this day, and can easily identify the torch fishers.
 Second, torch fishers receive all of their meals at the canoe house and are prohibited from eating certain foods.
 People frequently discuss the qualities of torch fishermen.
 On Ifaluk, women claim that they are looking for hard-working mates.
 With the distinct sexual division of labor on Ifaluk, industriousness is a highly valued characteristic in males.
 Torch fishing thus provides women with reliable information on the work ethic of prospective mates, which makes it an honest costly signal.

 In many human cases, a strong reputation built through costly signalling enhances a man's social status over the statuses of men who signal less successfully.
 Among northern Kalahari foraging groups, traditional hunters usually capture a maximum of two or three antelopes per year.
 It was said of a particularly successful hunter: